Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 mikrotik chr ipsec site to site vpn setup guide

-What is RouterOS?
+What Is RouterOS?

 Mikrotik is known for its quality, and its products are designed to have inherent synergy with each other, so in other words, you can purchase their hardware and experience incredible performance when utilizing their software options, such as access points and operating systems such as the RouterOS.
 Mikrotik is the developer of RouterOS, which we will be using to establish a site-to-site VPN with the IPSec protocol in today’s guide.
 But before getting ahead of ourselves, let’s get to know what a site-to-site VPN actually is, so you can better understand if it suits your needs or not.
 If you require assistance to install Mikrotik CHR on your VPS, check out our guide to install and optimize it.

-What is a Site-to-Site VPN?
+What Is a Site to Site VPN?

-In principle, a Mikrotik VPN site to site and a normal VPN are not much different.
+In principle, a site to site VPN and a normal VPN are not much different.
 For example, the IPsec protocol used in this guide is one of the most popular protocols in the world for establishing normal VPNs.
 The main difference lies not in the tunnel and protocol itself but in the fact that a normal VPN uses this tunnel to connect users to a centralized server, whereas a site-to-site VPN connects the end user’s network to another network rather than a server.
 With this change also comes a set of advantages and disadvantages that I will now go over.

 Here are the main advantages that a site-to-site VPN has to offer.
 Do note that these advantages are situational, and some of them may not apply depending on the nature of your specific site-to-site VPN.
 However, in general, they apply in principle.
 So keep them in mind.